The Stihl SH 86 C-E is a 3-in-1 blower/vacuum/mulcher delivering 444 CFM at 170 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other blower vacs, the Stihl SH 86 C-E is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other blower vacs, the Stihl SH 86 C-E is on the average side of the price range.

 The bottom line